ifesdjeen/soundcloud-clj/README.md

 As there's no way to choose which version of API endpoint is used, it's better to see that tests have failed rather than mock everything and be happy they pass, but things do not work in reality.
-Nowadays most of people have a good bandwith, and for tests you use your own API key, so library developers won't get banned for you :)
+Nowadays most of people have a good bandwith, and for tests you use your own API key, so library developers won't get banned for you :) _(actually, I've started an experiment with clj-http-fake, let's see how it goes.
+I still don't think that's very representative, but will give it a shot)_

 ## Usage